maidsafe/resource_proof/README.md

 # Summary

-This crate hopes to combining mechanisms that attempt to validate resources on remote machines.
+This crate hopes to combine mechanisms that attempt to validate resources on remote machines.
 This validation though, is a spot check and also best effort.
 It is not guaranteed to be accurate over time and this consideration must be clear to users of the crate.